Mike Stern: Career

 In 1989, Stern formed a touring group with Bob Berg, Dennis Chambers and Lincoln Goines.
 They remained together through 1992 and are featured on the album Odds or Evens.
 In 1992, Stern joined a reunited Brecker Brothers Band for two years.
 His acclaimed 1993 album, Standards (and Other Songs), led to his being named Best Jazz Guitarist of the Year by the readers and critics of Guitar Player.
 He followed that with 1994's Is What It Is and 1996's Between the Lines, both of which received Grammy Award nominations.
 In 1997 he released Give and Take, with bassist John Patitucci, drummer Jack DeJohnette, percussionist Don Alias and special guests Michael Brecker and David Sanborn.
 He won the Orville W. Gibson Award for Best Jazz Guitarist.

 After fifteen years with Atlantic, Stern signed with ESC Records for the 2004 release of These Times, an eclectic album that included guest appearances by bassist Richard Bona, saxophonist Kenny Garrett and banjoist Béla Fleck.
 He joined the Heads Up label with the August 2006 release of Who Let the Cats Out?
 In 2008, he collaborated with the Yellowjackets for their Lifecycle album, contributing two compositions and performing on most of the tracks, and toured with the Yellowjackets for much of 2008 and 2009.
 In February 2009, in the first of a series of articles celebrating Down Beat's 75th anniversary, Stern was named one of the 75 Great Guitarists of all time.

 In August 2009, Stern released Big Neighborhood, which was nominated for a Grammy Award for Best Contemporary Jazz Album.

 He was presented with Guitar Player magazine's Certified Legend Award on January 21, 2012.
 This was given to him at the Muriel Anderson All-Star Guitar night, where he performed with Lee Ritenour.
-Other guitarists who have won the award include Les Paul, Duane Eddy, Dick Dale, Larry Carlton and Tommy Emmanuel.
-In June of that year, Stern released All Over the Place, featuring trumpeter Randy Brecker, saxophonists Kenny Garrett, Chris Potter, Bob Franceschini and Bob Malach, drummers Dave Weckl, Keith Carlock, Lionel Cordew, Al Foster, Kim Thompson, keyboardist/producer Jim Beard, and Stern's wife, guitarist and vocalist Leni Stern.
-Acoustic and electric bassist present included Esperanza Spalding, Richard Bona, Victor Wooten, Anthony Jackson, Dave Holland, Tom Kennedy, Will Lee and Victor Bailey.

 In 2014, Stern toured with guitarist Eric Johnson in the Eclectic Guitar Tour.
 They recorded an album of the same name.

 In the summer of 2016, Stern reported serious injuries to his shoulders and right arm after tripping and falling.
 It ended his European tour, and he had to modify his playing technique to keep performing.
 In the summer of 2017 he returned to Europe on tour with a new formation called Mike Stern/Randy Brecker Band, featuring Randy Brecker (trumpet), Teymur Phell (bass guitar) and Lenny White (drums).
+In 2019, Mike Stern collaborated with the Jeff Lorber Fusion to release Eleven.